 $ git tag -a 1.2

 The release is now done, and tagged for future reference.
+Edit: You might as well want to use the -s or -u <key> flags to sign your tag cryptographically.

 To keep the changes made in the release branch, we need to merge those back into develop, though.
 In Git: